Reload my Prepaid Card by Post Office branches

 “The timing of the new currency introductions could not be better with the winter sun season now fully underway,” added Mr Brown.

 “The four long-haul currencies now available on a Travel Money Card Plus all feature in our top 12 bestsellers and South Africa featured as one of the top 10 best value destinations in the recent Post Office Long Haul Report.”

 The Post Office Travel Money Card left thousands of holidaymakers without a means to make purchases when it stopped working in February.

-On February 14th this year, all Post Office Travel Money Cards were cancelled, leaving many customers abroad without a card, the Mail Online reported.
+On February 14th this year, all Post Office Travel Money Cards cancelled the program.
+Leaving many customers abroad without a card. the Mail Online reported.

 Now the Post Office is coming under further scrutiny by refunding these customers with a poor exchange rate.
-Customers are complaining the Post Office is refunding them the money that was left on their cancelled card in Sterling at a bad exchange rate.
+Customers complaining the Post Office refunding them the money that was left on the card.
+And canceling the usage and to add more injury in Sterling at a bad exchange rate.

-Travel Money Cards are used by holidaymakers who want to take their money abroad without the need for traveller’s cheques, or racking up high charges on their credit cards.
+Travel Money Cards used by holidaymakers who want to take their money abroad.
+Without the need for traveller’s cheques or racking up high charges on their credit cards.

-The card users load their money onto the card in the currency they require, at the exchange rate on the day they bought the money.
-This exchange rate does not change, even if the money on the card is used on a day when the rate is lower or higher than before.
+The card users load their money onto the card in the currency they require.
+At the exchange rate on the day they bought the money.
+This exchange rate does not change.
+Even if the money on the card used on a day when the rate lower or higher than before.